bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:43:59

 Maybe it should have been called successful termination, right?
-So you can imagine that a protocol that doesn't provide termination basically, for example, it tries to start mixing with the DCnet and then it notices, oh, there was disruption and then, well, it fails, just aborts.
+So you can imagine that a protocol that doesn't provide termination basically, for example, it tries to start mixing with the DC-net and then it notices, oh, there was disruption and then, well, it fails, just aborts.

 **Audience 1:** 00:44:21